Creative Writing at St Andrews

 Specialising in diverse genres ranging from poetry and poetry in translation, to the short story, the novel, life writing, the literary essay, travel writing, and drama, we publish regularly in venues like The New Yorker, The Guardian, The Times, Libération, Harper’s Magazine, and The Paris Review.
 We also contribute frequently to BBC television and radio.

-Degrees awarded at the postgraduate level include the MFA and the MLitt in Poetry, Prose, and Writing for Performance.
+Degrees awarded at the postgraduate level include the MFA and the MLitt in Poetry, Prose, and Playwriting and Screenwriting.
 You’ll find at St Andrews a unique research environment, excellent mentorship, and a vibrant literary community both within the University itself and in the region at large.